tiam4tt/TinyLlama-Linux-QA/README.md

 ## Dataset
 The model has been trained on a dataset that includes a wide range of Linux-related questions, covering topics such as system administration, command-line usage, shell scripting, and more.
 The dataset is designed to provide comprehensive coverage of common Linux tasks and issues.

-The data is accessible within this repository, or through [kaggle](https://www.kaggle.com/datasets/tiamatt/reddit-curated-linux-qna).
+The data is accessible within this repository, or on [kaggle](https://www.kaggle.com/datasets/tiamatt/reddit-curated-linux-qna).

 ## Training